-In conclusion, considering the scenarios defined, the logistics solutions that use Coldtainer for refrigerated transport lead to a reduction of about 50% of the total cost of ownership and at the same time a reduction of about 40% of annual CO2 emissions.
+In conclusion, considering the scenarios defined, the logistics solutions that use Coldtainer for refrigerated transport led to a reduction of about 41% of the total cost of ownership and at the same time a reduction of about 38% of annual CO_2 emissions.
 These relevant savings occur for both the delivery schedules (i.e., long distance, and multi-drop) and for both the product categories (i.e., chilled, and frozen).
-In fact, the Coldtainer solution leads to the following benefits:
+The Coldtainer solution leads to the following benefits:

 - Lower initial investments

 - Reduced operational costs

 - Negligible maintenance costs

-- Higher residual value of the vehicle since no irreversible interventions are required
+- A higher residual value of the vehicle since no irreversible interventions are required

-- Lower gross weight which means higher payload, lower fuel consumption and lower CO2 emissions
+- A lower gross weight which means higher payload, lower fuel consumption, and lower CO2 emissions

 - Lower refrigerant leakage

 - Better preservation of the product quality

 - No loss of guarantee in the case of traditional outfitting

 - No downtime for maintenance